QuTech-Delft/OpenQL/README.md

 # Installing OpenQL as Python Package

 N.B. the instructions below will compile the C++ files the first time they are run.
-If you are updating an existing installation you should first clean and recompile the C++ files using the following commands.
+If you are updating an existing installation you should first clean and recompile the C++ files using the following command.
 ```
-    cd cbuild
-    make clean  # this cleans whatever was the result of the build
-    cmake .     # generates the make files
-    make        # recompiles the library
+    rm -rf cbuild build # delete the old build folder
 ```

 ## Linux & OSX